 In 2021, the Georgia Legislature passed O.C.G.A. § 19-13A-1 et seq., an act providing protection to victims of dating violence.
 Rather than adding dating relationships to the list of ones qualifying for relief under the Family Violence Protective Act, legislators chose to create a new dating violence petition and order.
 Though the procedures involved in filing for relief under the new dating violence statute are very similar to those involved in filing for relief under the Family Violence Protective Act, the statute that applies to victims of dating violence (See O.C.G.A. § 19-13A-4(b)) affords fewer protections than the one that applies to victims of family violence (See O.C.G.A. § 19-13-4(a)).
+In 2022, the statute was amended to extend the timeframe of a prior dating relationship from within six months to within twelve months.

 - 1.7.1.
-To issue a dating violence protective order, the court must find that: - A. The petitioner has or had a particular relationship (See Section 1.7.4) to the respondent; and - B. The respondent has engaged in one or more particular types of violence (See Section 1.7.5) - 1.7.2.
+To issue a dating violence protective order, the court must find that: - A. The petitioner has or had a particular relationship (See Section 1.7.4) to the respondent; and - B. The respondent has engaged in one or more particular types of violence (See Section 1.7.5)

+1.7.2.
 Jurisdiction:

 - A. In cases where the respondent is a resident of Georgia, the superior court of the county where the respondent resides has jurisdiction over Dating Violence Protective Order proceedings.
 See O.C.G.A. § 19-13A-2. - B. In cases where the respondent is not a resident of Georgia, one of the courts listed below shall have jurisdiction over the case: - 1.
 The superior court in the county where the petitioner resides - 2.
-The superior court in the county where the act or injury involving dating violence allegedly occurred - 1.7.3.
+The superior court in the county where the act or injury involving dating violence allegedly occurred

+1.7.3.
 Procedures: